Summary of our 5 TED Talks on building resilience…

 Now more than ever, resilience is a key trait for teams and individuals alike.
 On the tail end of the COVID-19 pandemic, and with uncertain financial times ahead, there’s no telling what may come next.

 For HR and business leaders, high levels of stress among the workforce are already leading to increased absence rates, disengagement, and even a heightened risk of burnout.
-So, it makes sense HR give staff the tools and resources they need to manage their mental wellbeing and build their own levels of personal resilience.
+So, it makes sense HR give staff the tools and resources they need to manage their mental wellbeing and build resilience.

 Apart from being more resistant to stress in difficult social or financial periods, a resilient team is more likely to perform well once the pressure eases up.
 In fact, building resilience can play an important role in mental wellbeing and engagement levels across teams.
 Research by AON found mentally resilient employees to have: